nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Edits the todo at the specified `INDEX`.
 The index refers to the index number shown in the displayed todo list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Parameters given will overwrite the existing values completely.
-  * For example, giving 1 tag in the edit command will erase all existing tags except the one given in the edit command.
+  * For example, giving 1 or more tag(s) in the edit command will erase all existing tags except the ones given in the edit command.
+  * `Coming soon in v1.5`, you can use `tag add` to add tags to todos instead of only using `todo edit`.

 Examples:
 *  `todo edit 1 d/Read notes for ST2334` Edits the description of the 1st todo to be `Read notes for ST2334`.